-- List your emergency equipment, ensuring it is all in working order and is easily accessible.
-(Equipment should be checked monthly by both the Manager and the Inspector to ensure it is in working order and available at short notice). - Liaise with neighbouring SPCAs to list their equipment and provide contact details of how to make contact in case of need including after-hours contact details. - Compile a list of emergency services in your area with contact names and details including, but not limited to, fire, police, traffic, national defence force.
-These may be called upon for assistance or asked to arrange for additional assistance. - Compile a list of people or clubs who may have useful equipment such as boats or helicopters. delivery trucks, 4x4 vehicles etc. - Keep media contacts to hand for additional assistance and advice. - Contact details of all local councillors.
+- List your emergency equipment, ensuring it is all in working order and is easily accessible.(Equipment should be checked monthly by both the Manager and the Inspector to ensure it is in working order and available at short notice). - Liaise with neighbouring SPCAs to list their equipment and provide contact details of how to make contact in case of need including after-hours contact details. - Compile a list of emergency services in your area with contact names and details including, but not limited to, fire, police, traffic, national defence force.
+These may be called upon for assistance or asked to arrange for additional assistance. - Compile a list of people or clubs who may have useful equipment such as boats, helicopters, delivery trucks, 4x4 vehicles etc. - Compile a list of media and local concillors and have these details readily available for additional assistance and advice.